Overview of the Medicaid Medically Needy Pathway

 |Washington||$841.00 / $841.00|

 |West Virginia||$200.00 / $275.00|

-*Medically needy pathway is limited to Aged, Blind and Disabled Medicaid and Nursing Home Medicaid, but not for HCBS Medicaid Waivers.
+†Medically needy pathway is used for Aged, Blind and Disabled Medicaid and Nursing Home Medicaid, but not for HCBS Medicaid Waivers.

 Medically Needy Asset Limits by State